-Central and West Long Beach, though, are also the poorest areas of the city.
+Central, West and also North Long Beach, however, are also some of the poorest areas of the city.
 With the exception of violence within the community, media coverage is rare.
 Residents of these neighborhoods have no news source with which to share their concerns and problems, visions and hopes.
 VoiceWaves exists to fill those voids by having community-oriented media coverage the uplifts these often unheard communities.

 The California Endowment is funding a 10-year, $1 billion program called Building Healthy Communities.
 14 communities across the state are taking action to make where they live healthier.
 They’re doing this by improving employment opportunities, education, housing, neighborhood safety, unhealthy environmental conditions, access to healthy foods, and more.
 The goal: to create places where children are healthy, safe and ready to learn.
 Ultimately, they are aiming at nothing less than a revolution in the way all of us think about and support health for all Californians.